1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Loosen the screws to take out the extruder](../assets/images/head_neo_vent-dis-extruder_web.jpg)

+Make sure the PTFE tube of the hotend comes out, too.
+*Be careful to not break any wires or rip them off,* so unscrew the tiny hex screws and take out the thermistor and the heating cartridge.
+Check the wires and contacts if they aren't harmed and if everything is ok. *If you can see bare wire shining through the isolation, replace the component to not risk a shortcut and therefore a broken mainboard.*

+If you want to change the hotend or the heater block now, take out the PTFE tube.
+Then heat up the metal parts by using a heat gun for example and unscrew the hotend from the heater block.
+Make sure to neither harm the metal parts by the pliers nor yourself by the hot material.

+For reassambling, just put everything back together:
+- Warm up the parts and screw the hotend into the heater block until it sits tight.
+- Put the thermistor and the heater cartridge back in place and secure them by *carefully* tighten the tiny hex screw - *don't overtighten them as you could harm the thermistor and the heater cartridge!*
-For reassambling, just put everything back together.
-Make sure you push the hotend far enough in the specific hole - I personally push it as far into it as it goes.
-Turn the extruder so that the wires which are coming from the heater block are hanging freely.
-Then tighten up the screws, so that the extruder doesn't turn or wiggle anymore (but don't overtighten the screws though).
-Reassamble the vent an the plastic cover.
+- Then push the hotend back into the specific hole - make sure you push it deep enough (I personally push it as far into it as it goes).
+- Turn the extruder so that the wires which are coming from the heater block are hanging freely and aren't bent too much.
+- Then tighten up the screws, so that the extruder doesn't turn or wiggle anymore (but don't overtighten the screws though).
+- Reassamble the vent and the plastic cover.

 ## Mods